markstringer-dti/markstringer-dti.github.io/dti.md

 Members of the team can - and should - in the daily stand-up let others know what they're doing, what they're going to do and any problems that are finding.
 This gives everybody in the team the opportunity for to know what's going on around them.

-In retrospectives, the teams gets to look in the rear view mirror at the road behind them and talk about what obstacles could have been negotiated better, what things they've got the hang of, that the might be able to tackle more quickly now and that things they still have no way of tackling at all.
+In retrospectives, the teams gets to look in the rear view mirror at the road behind them and talk about what obstacles could have been negotiated better, what things they've got the hang of, that they might be able to tackle faster.
+They also get to talk about the things that they still have no idea how to handle at all.

 And in show and tells, demonstrations of working software show exactly how it's going.
 And of course, that can really be a problem.